yora3vs3/printf/README.md

 _printf 📄
-A formatted output conversion C program completed as part of the low-level programming and algorithm track at Holberton School.
+A formatted output conversion C program completed as part of the low-level programming and algorithm track at main School.
 The program is a pseudo- recreation of the C standard library function, printf.

 Dependencies 👫
 The _printf function was coded on an Ubuntu 14.04 LTS machine with gcc version 4.8.4.

 Usage 🏃
-To use the _printf function, assuming the above dependencies have been installed, compile all .c files in the repository and include the header holberton.h with any main function.
+To use the _printf function, assuming the above dependencies have been installed, compile all .c files in the repository and include the header main.h with any main function.

 Example main.c:

-#include "holberton.h"
+#include "main.h"

 int main(void)
 {